 Note, for UO applicants, the scholarship committee will be pulling your grades as part of the review process.

 Once you have submitted your application form, you will receive an email from the School of Accounting within 3-4 business days.
-If you do not receive these emails, please contact Michael to ensure your application packet is complete.
+If you do not receive these emails, contact Dane Christensen to ensure your application packet is complete.